 Carbonyl Group Definition

-A carbonyl group is a functional group in biochemistry characterized by a carbon atom double bonded to an oxygen, with a larger molecule.
-This structure creates a resonance hybrid structure within the molecule, in which the electrons are continuously redistributed between the carbons and the oxygen, which can allow the molecule to hold more electrons and therefore participate in more reactions.
+A carbonyl group is a functional group characterized by a carbon atom double bonded to an oxygen, found within a larger carbon-based molecule.
+The electronegativity of oxygen creates a resonance hybrid structure in which the electrons are continuously redistributed.
+This allows the molecule to participate in more reactions.

 The carbonyl group serves the functional role of destabilizing the bonds within the carbon chain.
 The electronegative oxygen atom tends to attract more electrons than the carbon it is bonded to within the carbonyl group.
 As such, the carbon within the carbonyl group will become more positive, as it loses the electrical influence of the negative electrons that are drawn toward the oxygen.
-The carbon is now called a carbocation, because it has a slight positive charge.
+The carbon is now called a carbocation because it has a slight positive charge.
 This slightly positive charge on the carbon of the carbonyl group sets up a wide variety of possible reactions that result from the change in electron distribution.

 Besides creating a slightly positive carbocation within the carbonyl group, the influence of the oxygen atom and resulting carbocation can stabilize the formation of a carbanion intermediate in one of the adjacent carbons.
 The carbonyl group is known informally as an electron sink, which is able to “soak up” extra electrons in the molecule.
 These extra electrons will flow between the carbons and the oxygen, temporarily creating double bonds which fade to more electrically negative and positive areas.

 Biochemical processes in organisms manipulate the activity of the carbonyl group through metals and acids in the environment reactions will take place.
 Various acids and metals will react with the oxygen, lowering its electronegativity.
 In turn, the oxygen will take less of the electrons from the carbon molecule it is attached to.
-This favors the formation of the negative carbanion intermediate instead of a carbon-carbon double-bond, and leads to the formation of new carbon-carbon bonds.
-Similarly, imine groups cause similar delocalization of negative charges on carbons, and can facilitate the same kinds of reactions.
+This favors the formation of the negative carbanion intermediate instead of a carbon-carbon double-bond and leads to the formation of new carbon-carbon bonds.
+Similarly, imine groups cause similar delocalization of negative charges on carbons and can facilitate the same kinds of reactions.